FHU/awesome-hebrew/README.md

 ## Books

 - _A Grammar for Biblical Hebrew_ by C. L. Seow.
 Used by FHU's first year Hebrew classes.
 - _Basics of Biblical Hebrew Grammar_ by Pratico and Pelt.
-Used by Heiratage's Hebrew classes.
+Used by HCU's Hebrew classes.

 ## Audio